uthpalaherath/uthpalaherath.github.io/_pages/about.md

 ### Honors & Awards

+- **Ovshinsky Travel Award for the APS March Meeting 2021** **(2021)** Awarded by the American Physical Society, funding to support registration for the American Physical Society 2021 March Meeting.

 - **Robert T. Bruhn Physics Research Award** **(2020)** Funding to support the research effort of a graduate or undergraduate student in the Department of Physics and Astronomy in nanotechnology and material science.